bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : Vito Volterra published papers on partial differential equations, particularly the equation of cylindrical waves.
 His most famous work was done on integral equations.

 ### 1861
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Whitehead/">Alfred North Whitehead</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Whitehead/">Whitehead, Alfred North</a>
-: A mathematician and philosopher who collaborated with Bertrand Russell on Principia Mathematica (1910-13).
+: A mathematician and philosopher who collaborated with Bertrand Russell on _Principia Mathematica_ (1910-13).

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Burali-Forti/">Cesare Burali-Forti</a>
 : Discovery of a paradox resulting from the assumption that a set of all [ordinals][bookofproofs$723] could exist, named the [Burali-Forti paradox][bookofproofs$779].